How to Apply

 Course Load

 The standard course load for first-year students at Brandeis Law is 15 credit hours in each the Fall and Spring semesters, which covers 30 credit hours of required foundational JD coursework.
-Students who feel they are unable to take on the full standard first-year course load may be able to take a slightly reduced first-year course load in which they take one or two of the standard first-year courses during their second year in the program.
+Students who feel they are unable to take on the full standard first-year course load may be able to take a slightly reduced first-year course load of 11 credit hours in either the Fall semester, Spring semester or both, in which case they would take one or two of the standard first-year courses during their second year in the program.

 3+3 Program

-The 3+3 Program allows certain undergraduate students at the University of Louisville to apply to Brandeis Law during their third year of study and start law school early, receiving their bachelor's degree after successfully completing the first year of JD coursework.
+The 3+3 Program is an admissions pathway that allows certain students at the University of Louisville to apply to Brandeis Law during their third year of undergraduate study for the chance to start law school early.
+If admitted, a 3+3 student would receive their bachelor's degree after successfully completing the first year of JD coursework.
 To be eligible, students must complete three full academic years (90 credit hours) of postsecondary undergraduate coursework, including at least two full academic years (60 credit hours) of in-person instruction at the University of Louisville, in a qualifying major:

-3+3 students must satisfy all general education requirements and major-specific coursework for their bachelor’s degree prior to enrolling at Brandeis Law, unless they have received approval from their undergraduate program that first-year JD courses will satisfy outstanding major-specific requirements.
+Dual enrollment credit, Advanced Placement credit or any other credit earned while in high school is not "postsecondary" and therefore does not count toward the required 90 undergraduate credit hours.
+Students pursuing the 3+3 Program must satisfy all general education requirements and major-specific coursework for their bachelor’s degree prior to enrolling at Brandeis Law, unless they have received approval from their undergraduate advisor that first-year JD courses will satisfy outstanding major-specific requirements.

 Transfers & Visitors